ebvm24/lyricsScrapeR/README.md

-## Package to be scrape lyrics from letras.com
+## Package to scrape lyrics from letras.com

-Main functions allow collecting all songs by one artist (by going to the artist page), as well as scraping the lyrics from each song page.
+Main functions collect all songs by one artist (by going to the artist page), as well as scrape the lyrics from each song page.